 3. If there is an app, download it!

 What I mean is, whatever software you are using to communicate with your team, if there is a mobile app, download it.
 This is particularly true if you are dealing with freelancers in different time zones.
 You can lose days on a job just in back and forth communication if you aren’t available when they need you or vice versa.
 Being able to get a push notification to your phone when your team has questions can help you reply straight away and could save you up to a day each time and help you meet your deadlines.

 I always recommend creating payment milestones.
 NEVER pay for the work upfront, and most of the time even 50% upfront and 50% on completion isn’t great and doesn’t always work for your freelancers either, particularly if you are waiting a long time for your clients to get back to you with feedback and/or changes.

 4. Set Payment Milestones

-To keep your freelancers motivated I recommend creating 3 to 4 payment milestones, you can even front-load the first payment to try to encourage your freelancer too but in the effort up front.
-I often do 60% on the first review, 10% on second review, 10% on Delivery to the client and 20% after final approval.
-Obviously feel free to changes these to suit you but this often works to get the best results out of your freelancer and deliver the project on time.
+To keep your freelancers motivated I recommend creating 3 to 4 payment milestones, you can even front-load the first payment to try to encourage your freelancer too but in the effort upfront.
+I often do 60% on the first review, 10% on the second review, 10% on delivery to the client and 20% after final approval.
+Feel free to changes these to suit you but this often works to get the best results out of your freelancer and deliver the project on time.

 5. The brief is king so become king of the brief

-If you can think like the team member and ask yourself If I had to do this job what do i need to know when you can really understand all the parts that go into a project you can start to make sure your brief has all the information anyone could ever need.
+If you can think like the team member and ask yourself if I had to do this job what do I need to know when you understand all the parts that go into a project you can start to make sure your brief has all the information anyone could ever need.
 Writing great briefs is an art form that you develop over time.
 All I can say is keep trying and keep refining you’ll get there.